Planisphere: Your friend for finding stars and constellations

 1. For best results, go to a dark-sky site.
-Locations away from light pollution allow more stars to pop into view, to use your planisphere.
+Locations away from light pollution allow more stars to pop into view.
+Pick out the brightest stars first.
 If you want to observe from your yard, where fewer stars are visible, notice that the brighter stars are portrayed as larger dots on the planisphere.

-2. Set the time you are viewing and the day’s date.
+2. Use the wheel to set the time you are viewing and align it with the day’s date.
 If necessary, adjust for daylight saving time by subtracting one hour.

 7. The ecliptic – or path of the sun and moon across the sky – is shown on the planisphere as a dotted line.
 If you notice a bright star not on the planisphere and somewhere along the ecliptic, you’re probably seeing a planet.
 The planets you can see with your unaided eye – Mercury, Venus, Mars, Jupiter, Saturn – are usually as bright or brighter than the brightest stars.
-Not sure what you’re seeing is a planet?
+Not sure if what you’re seeing is a planet?
 Check out EarthSky’s monthly planet guide.

-In learning to use a planisphere, you’re joining the august company of some of history’s most famous stargazers.
-Jacob Bartsch – son-in-law of Johannes Kepler, discoverer of Kepler’s laws of planetary motion – made the first star chart to bear the name planisphere in 1624.
+By the way, in learning to use a planisphere, you’re joining the distinguished company of some of history’s most famous stargazers.
+Jakob Bartsch – son-in-law of Johannes Kepler, discoverer of Kepler’s laws of planetary motion – made the first star chart to bear the name planisphere in 1624.